-Providers and Elderwood shall notify one another of over payments, underpayments, or payment errors within twenty (20) business days of becoming aware, in order to arrange for correction of the payment made in error.
+Providers and Elderwood shall notify one another of overpayments, underpayments, or payment errors within sixty (60) business days of becoming aware, in order to arrange for correction of the payment made in error.
 After 120 days of the receipt of an erroneous payment it will be considered a final payment.
 Elderwood Health Plan provides thirty (30) days written notice to health care providers before engaging in overpayment recovery efforts, allowing the health care provider the opportunity to challenge the recovery, unless the recovery is for duplicate payment.
+If the New York State Department of Health excludes or terminates a provider from its Medicaid program, Elderwood Health Plan shall, upon learning of such exclusion or termination, immediately terminate the provider Agreement with the Participating Provider, and will no longer utilize the services of the subject provider, as applicable.
+If payment is made to the provider for dates of service after the provider's exclusion or termination effective date, Elderwood Health Plan will engage in efforts to recoup the payment upon learning of the exclusion or termination.